mlegenhausen/grunt-ng-constant/README.md

 ```

 ## FAQ

-#### How can I change the quote style?
-You can create your own template that escapes all `"`, but this is not a general solution.
-Currently there is no easy way to change this.
-All available solutions use double quotes for the output.

 #### How can I change the style of the generated code?
 If the code looks to ugly for you.
 You can use [grunt-jsbeautifyer](https://github.com/vkadam/grunt-jsbeautifier).